dilshads/telegram-bot-nova/README.md

 ## FAQ
 * Q: Why did you make this class when there's already others available?
     * A: Some lacked how-to documentation and examples.
-Also, setting up a certifcate and domain seemed for webhook method seems too complex.
+Also, setting up a certifcate and domain for webhook method seems too complex.
 * Q: Will my bot token get misused using this class?
     * A: Definitely not.
 If you don't believe me.
 Feel free to look through the source code.